Solution Sets for Inverse Infinite-Horizon Linear-Quadratic Descriptor Differential Games: Abstract

 \section{Abstract}

 In this letter, we study a model-based inverse problem for infinite-horizon linear-quadratic differential games with descriptor dynamics.
-Specifically, we seek to identify the set of all cost functions that rationalize an observed feedback strategy profile of the players as a feedback Nash equilibrium, referred to here as the solution set.
-We characterize the solution set, show that it is rectangular and convex, and provide an algorithm to compute an admissible realization.
-Finally, we illustrate our results with numerical examples.
+Given an observed feedback strategy profile, we seek to identify all cost functions that rationalize it as a feedback Nash equilibrium; this collection is referred to as the solution set.
+We characterize the solution set, show that it is rectangular and convex, and provide an algorithm for computing an admissible realization whenever it is nonempty. \tb{We also show that, compared with the corresponding inverse problem for standard state-space dynamics, descriptor dynamics modify the geometry of the solution set and may reduce identifiability.} Finally, we illustrate the results with numerical examples.